 A Belarusian lawyer who turned a presidential bid into a stark testimony against state torture, becoming a symbol of resistance.

-Ales Michalevic entered Belarusian politics not just as a candidate but as a legal professional determined to challenge the system from within.
-His 2010 presidential run against Alexander Lukashenko was a bold act of defiance in a tightly controlled political arena.
-The aftermath was brutal; following the disputed election, he was arrested and subjected to severe physical and psychological abuse in detention.
-In a move that shocked the world, Michalevic publicly detailed his torture, describing the conditions in a KGB detention center with forensic clarity.
-Forced into exile to avoid further persecution, he became a powerful witness for international bodies, using his legal expertise to document human rights violations.
-His life stands as a chronicle of personal courage and the high cost of dissent in modern Europe's last dictatorship.
+Ales Michalevic ran for president of Belarus against Alexander Lukashenko in 2010, a bold act in a tightly controlled political arena.
+He entered politics as a legal professional determined to challenge the system from within.
+After the disputed election, he was arrested and subjected to severe physical and psychological abuse in detention.
+He publicly detailed his torture with forensic clarity, describing conditions in a KGB detention center.
+Forced into exile, he became a witness for international bodies, using his legal expertise to document human rights violations.
+His life chronicles personal courage and the high cost of dissent in modern Europe's last dictatorship.

 1965–1980